-IBIS (Imager on Board the INTEGRAL Satellite) is one of the two prime instruments of the INTEGRAL scientific payload.
-This γ -ray telescope working in the energy range from ~15 keV to several MeV, observes various celestial objects from galactic X-ray binaries and cataclysmic variables, to active galactic nuclei and galaxy clusters.
-It has powerful diagnostic capabilities: fine imaging with localization of weak sources to within a few arcminutes, and good spectral sensitivity and resolution in the continuum and emission lines; these are overviewed in Table 1.
+IBIS (Imager on Board the INTEGRAL Satellite; Ubertini et al. 2003, A&A, 411, L131) is one of the two prime instruments of the INTEGRAL scientific payload.
+This γ-ray telescope working in the energy range from ~15 keV to several MeV, observes various celestial objects from galactic X-ray binaries and cataclysmic variables, to active galactic nuclei and clusters of galaxies.
+It has powerful diagnostic capabilities: fine imaging with localization of weak sources to within a few arcminutes, and good spectral sensitivity and resolution in the continuum and emission lines.
+These are overviewed in Table 1.